-At Kenaston, the large retrieval anomalies on days 126, 160, and 185 are responsible for the large ubRMSE of the refined retrieval (T11950).
+At Kenaston, the large retrieval anomalies on days 126, 160, and 185 are responsible for the large ubRMSE of the refined retrieval (Offline).
 The retrieval anomalies are responses to the anomalous σ^0 .
 Closer examination of L1B σ^0 shows that the anomalous σ^0 are found consistently between L1B S0 and L1C S0.
 The cause is unclear at present among σ^0 calibration, tillage, or difference between L-band penetration and in situ sensing depths.

 According to the retrievals at the Valencia site, the σ^0 time-series offers a guide on the choice of the correct landcover classification.
 The case of HH>VV for cropland is most commonly found in corn fields.
-The selection of the corn forward model in the refined retrieval (T11950) improves the ubRMSE metric.
+The selection of the corn forward model in the refined retrieval (Offline) improves the ubRMSE metric.

 Figure 6 shows the scatter diagram of the L2A retrievals at the CVS.
-The beta products contain saturated retrievals over croplands, many of which are corrected in the refined T11950.
-The retrieval errors in the grassland are also reduced in the refined T11950.
+The pre-validated products contain saturated retrievals over croplands, many of which are corrected in the refined Offline retrieval.
+The saturated retrievals occur after June 18: erroneously the receive-only radar data collected during June 15 to June 17 were included in the time-series archive (GBTS) and impact all the retrievals after June 18.
+The validated-release of L2SMA will correct this error.
+The retrieval errors in the grassland are also reduced in the refined Offline retrieval.

 Figure 6.
-Scatter diagram of in situ vs. retrieval at CVS: pre-beta (T11940) and further improvements (T11950)
+Scatter diagram of in situ vs. retrieval at CVS: validated (T12400) and Offline.

-Compared with the 3-km L2SMAP product (Table 5), the beta release (T11940) statistics show larger errors; however further refinements in T11950 deliver nearly comparable performance as the 3-km L2SMAP retrievals.
-The ubRMSE of T11950 is slightly larger than that of L2SMAP 3-km, but the mean error and the RMSE is smaller for T11950 than for the L2SMAP 3-km results.
+Comment [sk6]: smapm_ac_match_scat1_1603 02.pro (T12400) Compared with the 3-km L2SMAP product (Table 6), the pre-validated release (T12400) statistics show larger errors; however further refinements in the Offline deliver nearly comparable performance as the 3-km L2SMAP retrievals.
+The ubRMSE of the Offline retrieval is slightly larger than that of L2SMAP 3-km, but the mean error and the RMSE is smaller for the Offline retrieval than for the L2SMAP 3-km results.